 Today, is the Feast Day of St Chad who died on 2nd March 672.
 St Chad’s Church, Hackney is 400 yards from my house.
 It is a massive late 19th Century Church.
 Grade 1 listed built by James Brooks in 1869 in ‘his austere and muscular red-brick Gothic.’

 Chad was possibly of Celtic origins but associated with the Anglian nobility in Northumberland.
 He was a pupil of St Aidan who set up the Holy Island of Lindisfarne.
-He spent time in Ireland, then became an Abbot, and then Bishop to the Northumbrians at York, and to the Mercians at Lichfield.
+As a young man, he spent time in Ireland, then became an Abbot, Bishop to the Northumbrians at York, and to the Mercians at Lichfield.
 His brother was St Cedd, who was important in early Christian Essex and Yorkshire.

 Chad was very humble, refusing to ride around his diocese, preferring to walk, Whenever there was a violent storm, he would prostrate himself to pray to save his people.
-The weather, he believed, was one of the ways God communicated with his people.
-This might reflect his Celtic origins.
+The weather, he believed, was one of the ways God communicated.
+This might reflect Chad’s Celtic origins.
 Chad is the patron saint of medicinal springs according to one source.
 St. Chad’s Day (2 March) is said to be the best time to sow broad beans in England.
-You see a humble man.
+You see he is a humble man.

 March & Pisces